Skyward (novel): Plot summary

 Spensa is eventually able to power the ship, after stealing a power module from Jorgen's hover car, which introduces itself as M-Bot and explains that it was left in the cave by its former owner.
 However, M-Bot's memory banks are corrupted and it remembers little, beyond orders to lie low and not reveal itself to the public.
 Skyward Flight is called into action again, and Bim and Morningtide are killed in the subsequent battle.
 As they further their training, they are called upon more and more, but also lose numbers.
 Nedd quits after his brothers are killed in combat.
 Hurl crashes and dies, prompting Kimmalyn to also quit.
 Arturo is pulled by his worried parents.

 Spensa, with Jorgen's help, cremates Hurl at her crash site and recovers the booster from Hurl's ship which Rodge uses to repair M-Bot's flying capabilities.
 She acquires a recording of the Battle of Alta, which reveals that her father did not desert, but rather turned on and attacked his fellow pilots.
 Cobb explains that his turning was the result of "the Defect", a mental power which is genetic.
 Spensa has occasional disturbing visions, which her father supposedly also saw.
 During her next battle, Spensa is shot down, and ejects in order to save her own life.
 Ironsides uses this "cowardice" as an excuse to remove Spensa from the Academy.

 On graduation day, Ironsides mobilizes all her pilots to battle the Krell for a valuable piece of fallen space salvage.
 While the pilots are distracted, a Krell bomber launches an attack from the opposite direction.
 Spensa uses a damaged fighter to assault the bomber, but is shot down again.
 She crashes, but Cobb brings M-Bot to her, and she uses its advanced capabilities to destroy the bomber and save the DDF.
 She travels with M-Bot into space, where her Defect allows her to hear and intercept Krell communications.
 She returns to the planet to report that the Krell are actually a coalition of aliens intent on keeping humans trapped on Detritus, though they are now actively trying to exterminate humanity.

-Characters

-Call signs are denoted in parentheses.